-In 2021-22 Santa Clara Elementary School District reviewed the following data and information in preparation of the 22-23 LCAP.
-Prior to the pandemic and school closure in March 2020, the 2019 CA Dashboard demonstrated (0%) chronic absenteeism and (0%) suspension rate, and the District maintained the performance levels of blue for all student groups in those areas.
-The performance level for all students in English Language Arts was blue, with students scoring 62.3 points above standard.
-This was a significant increase of 35 points.
-The performance level in math was also high for all student groups, blue with students scoring 40.4 points above standard.
-The math was also a significant increase of 30.7 points.
-The Hispanic Student Group had an increase of 46 points, performing 41.1 points above standard in ELA and an increase of 34.6 points, performing 7.4 points above standard in math.
-The local indicators showed that the District had a standard met rating for all areas, including; basics: teachers, instructional materials, facilities, implementation of academic standards, parent engagement, local climate survey and the access to a broad course of study.
+In 2022-23 Santa Clara Elementary School District reviewed the following data and information in preparation of the 23-24 LCAP.
+The 2022 CA Dashboard demonstrated (14.3%) chronic absenteeism and (0%) suspension rate and very low for suspension rate for all student groups in those areas.
+The performance level for all students in English Language Arts was high, with students scoring 30.8 points above standard.
+The performance level in math was also high for all student groups, with students scoring 25.4 points above standard.
+The local indicators showed that the District had a standard met rating for all areas, including; basics: teachers, instructional materials, facilities, implementation of academic standards, parent and family engagement, local climate survey and the access to a broad course of study.